kaiko-ai/eva/docs/user-guide/tutorials/pubmedqa_classification.md

 # PubMedQA Text Classification

-This tutorial demonstrates how to evaluate large language models on the PubMedQA dataset using eva's language module.
-PubMedQA is a biomedical question-answering dataset where models must classify answers as "yes", "no", or "maybe" based on medical abstracts and questions.
+This tutorial demonstrates how to evaluate large language models using eva's language module.
+For detailed information about the dataset, see the [PubMedQA dataset documentation](../../datasets/pubmedqa.md).

 ### Before you start

 If you haven't downloaded the config files yet, please download them from [GitHub](https://github.com/kaiko-ai/eva/tree/main).

-For this tutorial we use the [PubMedQA](https://pubmedqa.github.io/) dataset, which contains biomedical questions paired with abstracts from PubMed.
-The task is to classify whether the abstract supports a "yes", "no", or "maybe" answer to the question.

-**Important**: This evaluation uses the manually gathered test set of 1000 questions from PubMedQA, which provides high-quality expert annotations for reliable model evaluation.
-Note that the official PubMedQA leaderboard uses a hidden subset of 500 questions for evaluation.
-Our config uses a random subset of 500 samples by default (`max_samples: 500`) to speed up evaluation, but these are not the same samples as the official leaderboard (which are not publicly available).

-**Dataset License**: PubMedQA is released under the MIT License (https://github.com/pubmedqa/pubmedqa/blob/master/LICENSE).

 To enable automatic dataset download, set the environment variable `DOWNLOAD_DATA="true"` when running eva.
 By default, all eva config files have `download: false` to make sure users don't violate the license terms unintentionally.
 Additionally, you can set `DATA_ROOT` to configure the location where the dataset will be downloaded to / loaded from during evaluation (the default is `./data/pubmedqa`).